joaoDossena/MIEIC-PLOG/README.md

 # MIEIC-PLOG
-Activities done for subject of Programming in Logic @FEUP
+Activities done for the subject of Programming in Logic

+## Assignment 1 - Nava